-KIGEIT filed an appeal with SOKiK against the President of UKE's decision of December 30, 2010.
+KIGEiT filed an appeal with SOKiK against the President of UKE's decision of December 30, 2010.
 In spite of its conviction of validity of the claims raised in the appeal, the Management Board is unable to assure that the decision will be changed in the scope of the appeal.

-The President of UKE published a draft decision holding TP SA as having a significant market power in the market for provision of wholesale broadband access services.
+On April 28, 2011 the President of UKE issued a decision holding TP SA as having a significant market power in the market for provision of wholesale broadband access services.
 The analysis of the President of UKE included the national market, within which regulatory obligations of TP SA in the areas of separate groups of municipalities were differentiated.
-The draft decision also provides for change of obligation to establish telecommunications access fees according to cost calculation, from the method based on justified costs to incurred costs.
-11 municipalities were excluded from the national market area.
-One needs to point out, however, that so far these 11 municipalities have not been excluded from regulations.
+The decision also provides for change of obligation to establish telecommunications access fees according to cost calculation, from the method based on justified costs to incurred costs.
+Eleven municipalities were excluded from the national market area.